 Seasonal hair loss, which occurs in fall/winter, appears to result from a variety of causes.
 The drier air that is present in fall/winter can suck moisture from the scalp, leaving it dry and damaged.
 This, in turn, leads to dry, damaged hair and ultimately excessive breakage and loss.
 The increased use of hats during fall/winter causes excessive breakage from mechanical trauma to the already dry damaged hair.
 Stress, which is usually elevated around this time year due to all the holidays in fall/winter, also plays a role in hair loss.
 Hair loss from stress occurs because of increased cortisol levels, which causes the hairs to enter a resting phase and then to be shed.
 In summer months, many people begin dieting to lose weight for bikini season.
 Often, diets can lead to poor nutrition and subsequent hair loss in the months to follow.
 Without proper nutrients, like vitamins and amino acids, delivered to hair follicles, hair cannot grow.
 Finally, longer daylight hours of summer has been thought to cause retention of hairs to aid in protection from UV damage from the sun.
 When daylight hours shorten in fall/winter and the hairs are no longer needed to protect the scalp, the hairs are shed.

-Better Not Younger Superpower Fortifying Hair and Scalp Serum has several ingredients to help hair loss.
-It contains caffeine, centella asiatica, ginger and niacinamide, which lead to increased hair growth and strength by improving scalp circulation.
-Increased blood flow brings more nutrients to the scalp to nourish and promote hair growth.
-Centella asiatica is thought to act as an anti-depressant to help combat stress related hair loss.
-Oleanic acid and caffeine inhibit the hormone DHT, which causes hair loss by causing miniaturization or shrinkage of the hair follicles.
-The anti-inflammatory and anti-oxidant properties of ginger, apigenin and niacinamide promote hair growth by decreasing inflammation and destruction of hair by free radicals created by the UV radiation from the sun and pollution.
+Better Not Younger Superpower Fortifying Hair and Scalp Serum address both hair and scalp health.
+It contains caffeine, centella asiatica, ginger and niacinamide, which lead to increased strength by improving scalp circulation.
+Increased blood flow brings more nutrients to the scalp to nourish hair.
+Centella asiatica helps support and strengthen hair follicles.
+The anti-inflammatory and anti-oxidant properties of ginger, apigenin and niacinamide promote hair by decreasing inflammation and destruction of hair by free radicals created by the UV radiation from the sun and pollution.
 Niacinamide helps to rebuild keratin, the structural protein found in hair.
-Apigenin inhibits a substance called TGFb1 which causes hair to enter a resting phase and then shed.
+Apigenin promotes proteins at the dermis for improved hair health.
 Ceramides and ginger help retain moisture in the hair.
 Hydrated hair is healthier and less likely to break.